8th Army (German Empire): Dissolved and reformed

 The Army of the Niemen was formed on 26 May 1915 to control the troops in Courland.
 The commander of the 8th Army, General der Infanterie Otto von Below, along with his chief of staff, Generalmajor von Böckmann, assumed command.
 In the meantime, the 8th Army got a deputy commander, General der Artillerie Friedrich von Scholtz, who was simultaneously commander of XX Corps.
 8th Army was dissolved on 29 September 1915.
 On 30 December 1915 the Army of the Niemen was renamed as the 8th Army with von Below still in command.

 Commanders

-The original 8th Army had the following commanders from mobilisation until it was dissolved 29 September 1915.
+The original 8th Army had the following commanders-in-chief from mobilisation until it was dissolved 29 September 1915.

 A "new" 8th Army was formed by renaming the Army of the Niemen on 30 December 1915.
 It was dissolved after the end of the war on 21 January 1919.